 DEPARTMENT OF COMMERCE

-ASSISTANCE LISTING 11.032 STATE DIGITAL EQUITY PLANNING GRANT PROGRAM
+ASSISTANCE LISTING 11.032 STATE DIGITAL EQUITY PLANNING AND CAPACITY GRANT PROGRAM

 PROGRAM OBJECTIVES

 Under the State Digital Equity Planning Grant Program, the National Telecommunications and Information Administration (NTIA) awards grants to eligible entities—which include the 50 states, the District of Columbia, and Puerto Rico (the States) for the purpose of developing State Digital Equity Plans.
 Through these Plans, each State will, among other things, identify barriers to digital equity in the State and strategies for overcoming those barriers.
 Further, U.S. territories and possessions (other than Puerto Rico), Indian Tribes, Alaska Native entities, and Native